lauren-tsao-DM-GY-9103-2025Fall-K/Lauren-Tsao_Dynamic-Web_Fall25/lauren-tsao_hw05/README.md

-# Getting Started with Create React App
+# DM-GY 9103: Dynamic Web - Homework Week 05

-This weeks HW, due Tuesday of Week06 is to add a Route for your new page, and add it to the NavBar component we created in class.
+## Brief

-## Available Scripts
+Add a Route for your new page, and add it to the NavBar component we created in class.